Lautaro-Garcia/cl-aubio/docs/datastructures.md

 # Aubio data structures
 Aubio defines its own data structures for some particular cases.
+You can transform any of this structures to a lisp one by using the function `aubio-to-lisp`.
 The ones defined here are the following

 ## `fvec_t` is called `float-vector`